Oohalu Gusagusalade: Themes and influences

 This film is an adaptation of 19th-century French play Cyrano de Bergerac.
 Writer and director Srinivas Avasarala is a fan of American artist and filmmaker Woody Allen, in the movie the lead characters stand near a poster of Annie Hall, a celebrated film directed by Woody Allen.
 The poster depicts a parodic Telugu version of the movie named Annie Hall Lone ("only in Annie Hall"), with Srinivas Avasarala listed as a cast member after Woody Allen and Diane Keaton.
 That scene, where the lead actor offers a lift to the lead actress when he doesn't have a motorcycle and she accepts though she has a scooter, was taken from Annie Hall.

 Soundtrack

 Kalyani Malik was selected as the music director of the film marking his first collaboration with Srinivas Avasarala.
-The recording of the songs started at Hyderabad on 1 October 2013 with the first one being rendered by Sunitha even before the start of the film's production.
-Though Anantha Sreeram was declared as the single card lyricist of the film during the launch of the movie, the final version featured Anantha Sreeram penning 2 of the 4 songs while the remaining two being penned by Sirivennela Sitaramasastri.
+The album featured four songs with lyrics written by Anantha Sriram and Sirivennela Seetharama Sastry.
 The audio was launched at Hyderabad in a promotional audio launch event on 28 April 2014 on Vel Records Label.
-The soundtrack received positive response and were praised by the critics upon the film's release on 20 June 2014.
-Kalyani Koduri dedicated this soundtrack to music lovers on 21 June 2014 on the occasion of World's Music Day by releasing a press note.